AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 **Since** XD 40

 Rotate the node around X axis by the given number of degrees around the given point in the plugin's local coordinate space.
 If this node already has nonzero rotation on X axis, this operation _adds_ to its existing angle.
 The rotation around Z and the rotation around Y are left unmodified.
 The rotations around the 3D axes are applied in the following order: rotation around X axis is applied first, followed by rotation around Y and then rotation around Z (2D rotation)

+For an overview of node transforms & coordinate systems, see [Coordinate spaces](/develop/plugin-development/xd-concepts/coordinate-spaces-and-units/).

 **Kind**: instance method of [`SceneNode`](#scenenode) **See** [`SceneNode`](#rotationX}